russellmatt66/imhd-CUDA/test/README.md

 - Attempts to allocate a `Grid3D` structure to the device

 simplest_struct/
-- Attempt to allocate the simplest possible struct involving a `float*` to the device
+- Attempts to allocate the simplest possible struct involving a `float*` to the device

+# Overview
+Structs and classes don't seem to play successfully with CUDA C/C++.
+They must be allocated on the host, and then transferred to the device, introducing